Read-Em-And-Weep/Flip_the_Arcana_Mod/README.md

 # Thanks to:
 @burn03 for their incredible art on the cards!!
-They look amazing!! <3 (Currently the Strategist, the Faithful Daughter, the Loyal Protector, the Wanderer and Beauty).
+They look amazing!! <3 (Currently anything that looks good is by them).

 # IMPORTANT INFORMATION :)
 If you find any bugs, please let me know on the Hades Modding Discord (under requests, in Reversed Arcana of Ashes).